-It all comes down to people and land use, more than money.
+It all comes down to people and land use – more than money.
 Lions are dangerous predators that are difficult to live with.
 That’s why they disappeared from Europe and Asia long ago.
 That’s why their numbers are dwindling across Africa.
-That’s why they are not tolerated on commercial farmland in Namibia, why no one wants them ‘in their own back yard’.
+That’s why they are not tolerated on commercial farmland in Namibia, why no one wants them in their ‘backyard’.
 If we want communal farmers to put up with this threat to their livestock and their lives, we need real innovation.
 We need to stop talking about saving ‘the last of the desert lions’, because we can hardly expect more than 150 lions to coexist with people in the north-west.
-We need to listen to the people out there and help them live with the lions.
+We must listen to the people out there and help them live with the lions.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC:

 - Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
 Browse our famous packages for experience-based safaris, search for our current special offers and check out our camps & lodges for the best prices.